 This is a foodie place with more restaurants than you can shake a stick at.
 The music scene is solid, including a few street performers, like ole Ricky here.

 There are paths and trails all over the place and we are surrounded by battlefields and mountains.
-We're a two-hour drive from the beach.
+We're a three-hour drive from the beach.

 The people are mostly nice, though a little self-righteous.
 It is a rare weekend when they aren't marching for some cause or another.
 Bless their Hearts.

 If Kady loves me, she'll take me back there soon.
 Our last trip, I searched for Papa's Key West.
 Next time, I'll be looking for Seamus, Gumbo, Jojo, and Savannah.

 The place inspires me; I take more photos and write more stories while I'm there.